How to Interview a Real Estate Agent in 3 Steps

 How many real estate agents should I interview?

 Working with multiple real estate agents is typically not advisable or practical.
 For buyers, if you’ve signed an exclusive contract, you’re bound to one agent.
 Even without a contract, working with more than one agent isn’t standard practice.
-Most real estate agents will sever ties if they know that you’re also working with another buyer’s agent.
-For sellers, working with multiple realtors isn’t feasible since most require an exclusive agreement before initiating the selling process.
+Most real estate agents will sever ties if they know you’re also working with another buyer’s agent.
+For sellers, working with multiple Realtors isn’t feasible since most require an exclusive listing agreement before initiating the selling process.

 Share on: